realstealthninja/milch/README.md

 # Milch
 I feel like the guis in linux are lacking, in that they are lacking that certain simplicity of creating windows applications.
 I wish to correct this with this project.
 Which probably will stagnate in development.
 But hopes are high and the seas of possibilities seem endless.
 I wish to create a library which is both easy to use and more readable than the existing libraries.
-I know its a tough ask but this is how innovation is made sheer will power and determination, of which the later I lack.
+I know it's a tough ask but this is how innovation is made sheer will power and determination, of which the later I lack.

 ## Goals